AndreyAD1/19_site_generator/README.md

 # Encyclopedia

-This script gets articles from `*.md` files and returns the site with articles and table of contents.
+This script gets articles from `*.md` files and returns the site with articles and table of contents - [Devman Encyclopedia](https://andreyad1.github.io/19_site_generator/static/index.html).

 # How to install